LewisHogan/AdventOfCode2020/README.md

 The second task of day two remains the same as the first, but has uses different validation criteria.

 A password is valid if it contains a character at either index m or n (indices are 1 based instead of 0 based).

+## Day Three

+Day Three involves finding the number of times we land on a space with a tree when moving in a fixed pattern.

+### Part One

+Part one involves solving the above problem by stepping with a slope of 3 on the right and 1 down.

+### Part Two

+Part two involves solving the same problem as in part one, but requires counting multiple slopes:

+- Right 1, down 1.
+- Right 3, down 1. (checked in part one)
+- Right 5, down 1.
+- Right 7, down 1.
+- Right 1, down 2.

+The results of all these slopes is then multiplied together.